YOUR BONUS CONTENT

 DOWNLOAD TO YOUR TABLET

 It was hard to match Sebastian’s enthusiasm as I got out of the car.
 We had turned off the main road an hour ago as the gravel trail continued climbing the mountain.
 Our reward?
 A log cabin nestled away in the middle of the wilderness.
-It looked as if it was being reclaimed by the Mother Nature, moss covering half the roof and trees creating a canopy overhead.
+It looked as if it was being reclaimed by Mother Nature, moss covering half the roof and trees creating a canopy overhead.
 I half expected a mysterious groundskeeper to warn us about the dangers ahead.
-I regretted watching late night horror movies.
+I regretted watching late-night horror movies.

 “It’s perfect, isn’t it?”